1988 Indiana gubernatorial election: General election

 Throughout the fall campaign, Mutz attempted to capitalize on Bayh's youth by casting him as inexperienced and unfit to lead Indiana from the governor's mansion.
 Accusing Bayh of being more interested in a potential Senate run than in being governor, Mutz drew a distinction between his own extensive record in state government and Bayh's relatively recent arrival on the political stage.
 Comparing Bayh to an unqualified job applicant, Mutz wondered aloud if Hoosiers would "employ someone who has lived in this state only a handful of years, by anybody`s measure, and who has only a year's experience in that system?"
 Bayh returned fire by attacking Mutz as the candidate of the political machine.
 Despite the attacks, the two candidate's platforms showed remarkable similarity.
 Both Bayh and Mutz were committed to education reform, and both pledged to make government more efficient and to promote economic growth.
 Speaking to the New York Times, Bayh's campaign manager acknowledged that the Democrat was running on a relatively conservative platform.
 "I'd like to say that Hoosiers are an independent lot", he said.

 On election night, Bayh defeated Mutz by a comfortable margin, winning 53% of the vote to Mutz's 47%.
 Bayh's victory was remarkable for a number of reasons.
 First, a Democrat had not been elected governor of Indiana since 1964, a year that had seen a landslide for Democrats up and down the ballot.
 Second, he was the youngest governor in the nation at the time of his election, his 33rd birthday taking place nearly two months after election day.
 Third, Indiana was carried by the Republican ticket (which featured Indiana Senator Dan Quayle as the vice presidential nominee) in the 1988 Presidential Election, and elections for the Indiana General Assembly resulted in a chamber that was evenly split between Democrats and Republicans.

-Ancestral Democrats along the Ohio River in Southern Indiana delivered for Bayh, where he won every county with margins upward of 60%.
-He also performed well in Southwestern Indiana, notably in Vigo County, where Bayh was born, as well as where his father, Birch, began his political career.

-Republican strength was mostly confined to the Indianapolis suburbs, like the affluent Hamilton County, which gave Mutz his strongest showing.
-The high racial polarization in Indianapolis, however, is notable.
-Mutz also did well in Amish areas in the vicinity of Elkhart County.

-Bayh ran a conservative campaign that focused on education and economic nationalism, harnessing the discontent over job losses and using it to his advantage.

 Bayh's victory in what was otherwise a good year for Indiana Republicans stood testament to his bipartisan appeal, which would allow him to be re-elected governor in 1992 and then to serve two terms in the U.S. Senate.